Matías Campos López

-Matías Rodrigo Campos López (born August 18, 1991), usually known as Matías Campos López, is a Chilean footballer who plays for Primera División de Chile side Everton on loan from Universidad de Chile.
+Matías Rodrigo Campos López (born August 18, 1991), usually known as Matías Campos López, is a Chilean footballer who plays for Primera División de Chile side Unión La Calera.

+Career

+On 30 December 2025, Campos López joined Unión La Calera after five seasons with Everton de Viña del Mar.

 Personal life

 He is usually named by his two last names, Campos López, to make a difference with his namesake Matías Campos Toro.
 Both players were with Audax Italiano in his early career and played for Universidad de Chile.